RishiHazra/LLM-SAT/README.md

-Code and data for our paper
 ## Can Large Language Models Reason?
 A Characterization via 3-SAT Phase Transitions
+This repository contains the code and data for our paper.

 ## SAT Solving and Model Counting